๐Ÿคด๐ŸฟHistory of Africa โ€“ Before 1800

 Why This Matters

 Language is one of the most revealing windows into Africa's pre-1800 history.
-When you study African languages, you're not just memorizing names and regions—you're tracing migration patterns, trade networks, and cultural exchanges that shaped entire civilizations.
-The AP exam expects you to understand how languages spread through Bantu migrations, trans-Saharan trade, Indian Ocean commerce, and religious diffusion.
+When you study African languages, you're tracing migration patterns, trade networks, and cultural exchanges that shaped entire civilizations.
+Languages spread through Bantu migrations, trans-Saharan trade, Indian Ocean commerce, and religious diffusion.
 Each language family tells a story about how people moved, what they valued, and who they interacted with.

 These languages also challenge outdated narratives about African societies.
 The presence of written scripts, complex literary traditions, and lingua francas demonstrates sophisticated systems of communication, record-keeping, and governance that existed long before European contact.
-Don't just memorize which language was spoken where—know what each language reveals about trade connections, state formation, religious influence, and cultural identity.
-That's what earns you points on FRQs.
+Don't just memorize which language was spoken where.
+Know what each language reveals about trade connections, state formation, religious influence, and cultural identity.

 Trade Languages and Lingua Francas